Darkelf2024/Darkelf-Browser/README.md

 Tor Network: Darkelf Browser includes the option to route traffic through the Tor network, providing enhanced anonymity and privacy by using a series of encrypted relays.

 Quantum Encryption: While mentioned as a feature in the settings, the provided code does not detail the implementation of quantum encryption.
-Quantum encryption would provide theoretically unbreakable security by using principles of quantum mechanics to secure key exchanges.
+Quantum encryption would provide theoretically unbreakable security by using principles of quantum mechanics to secure key exchanges. - This is in Progress

 Both features aim to enhance user privacy and security, with Tor focusing on anonymity and quantum encryption aiming for unbreakable security.